EmonRezaBD/support-system-for-women-and-children/README.md

 1. Create a frontend
 2. Connect the frontend with the database, all tables should be created beforehand
 # Look my codes for more information.
+    I use bootstrap for frontend.
+    Raw php for backend.
+    No framework is used(ex.
+React, Laravel) here.
+This is a simple and small scale project which can be implemented within short time.